okteto/node-websocket/README.md

 1. Start chatting!

-Okteto will automatically synchronize your local changes to your remote development environment and `nodemon`will automatically detect then and reload the process.
-Open this project in your local IDE and try adding a background color to `views/index.js`, or add more logs to `server.js` and reload the page to see your changes instantly.
+Okteto will automatically synchronize your local changes to your remote development environment and `nodemon`will automatically detect it and reload the process.
+Open this project in your local IDE and try adding a background color to `views/index.js` or a new log to `server.js` and reload the page to see your changes instantly.

 # Cleanup